The Web address of this

 needs):someone else is

-problem, like a child, a relative, co-worker, or professional, "society,"
+responsible for filling my need/s, like a child, my mate, a relative, co-worker,

 and/or "the system."
 Ineed